 The Bottom Line

 While Rockstar Energy Drinks work quite well at giving you an extra boost when you’re feeling sluggish, the effects may be short-lived.
 With their 160 mg of caffeine per 16-ounce can and 240 mg per 24-ounce can along with the herbs and sugar used in their formula, moderation is the key.
 If you enjoy the taste of Rockstar and want a boost, feel free to pop the top on a can.
-Just remember, there are always limits on what your body can handle.
+Just remember, there are always limits to what your body can handle.

 - How Much Caffeine Is In a 5-Hour Energy Shot?